hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   Use flags such as pending, submitted, or error on the host data to drive visual feedback (for example disabling the button or showing status messages) after submit.

 - Tune updates when needed
-  If a submit handler only triggers an external side effect and does not need to update the Nablla host, consider using @submit.prevent.noupdate to avoid unnecessary re renders.
+  If a submit handler only triggers an external side effect and does not need to update the Sercrod host, consider using @submit.prevent.noupdate to avoid unnecessary re renders.

 #### Additional examples